Philippians 2:5-7

 To say, then, that Christ was in the form of God, is to say that He existed as essentially one with God.
 The expression of deity through human nature (Phil 2:7) thus has its background in the expression of deity as deity in the eternal ages of God's being.

 Whatever the mode of this expression, it marked the being of Christ in the eternity before creation.
 As the form of God was identified with the being of God, so Christ, being in the form of God, was identified with the being, nature, and personality of God.
 This form, not being identical with the divine essence, but dependent upon it, and necessarily implying it, can be parted with or laid aside.
 Since Christ is one with God, and therefore pure being, absolute existence, He can exist without the form.
 This form of God Christ laid aside in His incarnation.
-(Vincent's multi-volume work is free with e-sword or you can read the online version).
+(Philippians 2: Greek Word Studies)

 The word "God" does not have the article "the" in Greek (anarthrous), which stresses the quality or essence.